 Of course, the first thing you must do after suffering an injury in a boating accident is to contact a reputable personal injury lawyer.

-If you or a loved one have been injured in a boating accident, Lulich Attorneys & Consultants can help.
-Lulich Attorneys & Consultants can help you with all your personal injury law needs.
+If you or a loved one have been injured in a boating accident, Lulich & Attorneys can help.
+Lulich & Attorneys can help you with all your personal injury law needs.